Tembo-Tech-Ventures/starter-template/README.md

 ## Continuous Integration

-The repository uses a [GitHub Actions workflow](.github/workflows/ci.yml) that installs dependencies, runs ESLint, and builds the application on every push and pull request.
-The job provisions a temporary PostgreSQL service so the build step can interact with a database just like in production.
+The repository uses a [GitHub Actions workflow](.github/workflows/ci.yml) that installs dependencies, runs ESLint, builds the application, and verifies the Docker Compose configurations on every push and pull request.
+The job provisions a temporary PostgreSQL service so the build step and Docker image creation can interact with a database just like in production.

 ## Checklist